rust-lang/socket2/CONTRIBUTING.md

 Android, Linux and Fuchsia, which is defined in the `src/sys/*.rs` files.

-Other types are mostly defined in `src/lib.rs`, except for `SockAddr` and `SockRef` which have there own file.
+Other types are mostly defined in `src/lib.rs`, except for `SockAddr` and `SockRef` which have their own file.
 These types follow the same structure as `Socket`, where OS specific methods are defined in `src/sys/*.rs`, e.g.
 `Type::cloexec`.